Skip to main content

 What is COPD?

-Chronic Obstructive Pulmonary Disease (COPD) is a chronic lung disease including emphysema and chronic bronchitis.
-COPD causes airways in the lungs to narrow which can make breathing more difficult.
-It can be caused by smoking or exposure to lung irritants such as smoke, gas, chemical fumes, or air pollution.
+Chronic Obstructive Pulmonary Disease (COPD) is a long-term lung condition that includes emphysema and chronic bronchitis.
+It causes the airways in the lungs to narrow, making it harder to breathe.
+COPD often develops after years of exposure to irritants that damage the lungs, such as tobacco smoke, chemical fumes, gases, or air pollution.

-If left undiagnosed and untreated, COPD can interrupt daily activities, sleep patterns and the ability to exercise.
-Symptoms vary from person to person, but common symptoms are breathlessness, wheezing, coughing and fatigue.
+If left undiagnosed or untreated, COPD can affect everyday activities, sleep, and the ability to stay active.
+Symptoms can vary from person to person, but common signs include:

 COPD and breathlessness

-There are a series of simply tips to help you recover quicker from breathlessness, settle your breathing, and assist in managing long-term breathlessness.
+Below are a series of tips to help you recover more quickly from breathlessness, calm you breathing and manage long-term breathlessness.

-If your breathing is getting worse or is new, please seek advice from your doctor.
+If your breathing gets worse or you experience new symptoms, please seek advice from your doctor.

 Breathing Techniques